cometbft/cometbft/docs/README.md

 For more details on using CometBFT, see the respective documentation for [CometBFT internals](core/), [benchmarking and monitoring](tools/), and [network deployments](networks/).

-To find out about the CometBFT ecosystem you can go [here](https://github.com/tendermint/awesome#ecosystem).
-If you are a project that is using CometBFT you are welcome to make a PR to add your project to the list.

 ## Contribute

 To contribute to the documentation, see [this file](./DOCS_README.md) for details of the build process and considerations when making changes.